pdhruv93/ridewise/README.md

 I first tried with Google Firestore, its a good solution but the since its a No-SQL approach, creating references, performing joins was quite difficult.
 With Supabase its a Postgres DB, so things are sorted.

+## Future Improvements

+### Limit the amount of creations

+In order to avoid spam, the user would be allowed to create a new carpool every 30min.
+We already have the Postgres trigger which updates last creation time of user in the Users table.
+The frontend side logic needs to be created.

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.